vruss/humanlayer/hlyr/THOUGHTS.md

 The thoughts directory is protected by a pre-commit hook that prevents accidental commits to your code repository.
 This ensures clean CI/CD pipelines while keeping thoughts accessible for searching and development.

+## Platform Compatibility

+### Windows

+The thoughts system fully supports Windows:

+✅ **Directory Junctions**: No administrator privileges required
+✅ **Git Hooks**: Node.js-based, work in all Windows shells (cmd, PowerShell, Git Bash)
+✅ **Cross-Platform**: Same commands and workflow as Unix

+**Important**: Your thoughts repository and code must be on the same drive (e.g., both on C:) for hard links to work.

+**Best Experience**: Use WSL (Windows Subsystem for Linux) for full Unix compatibility: https://aka.ms/wsl

+### Unix/macOS/Linux

+Uses native symbolic links and all features work as expected.

 ## Privacy & Security

 - Thoughts are stored separately from your code